samboy/rg32hash/README.md

 RadioGatún[32] back in 2010 (slightly updated in 2017 to be Node compatible).

-Note that node converts UTF-8 strings in to ISO 8859-1 strings in my environment; I use the utf8 Node module to undo this conversion.
+rg32test.js is a script to convert the first command line argument given to it in to a string.
+Note that node converts UTF-8 strings in to ISO 8859-1 with my environment; I use the utf8 Node module in rg32test.js to undo this conversion.